javiorfo/nvim-popcorn/README.md

     border = borders.rounded_corners_border,

     -- Optional.
 The first table value is the title text, the second one is the group to link -- The second value is optional too.
-In this case I will highlight "Popcorn Title" linking to "Type" group title = { "Popcorn Title", "Type" },
+In this case It will highlight "Popcorn Title" linking to "Type" group title = { "Popcorn Title", "Type" },

     -- Optional.
 The first table value is the footer text, the second one is the group to link -- The second value is optional too.
-In this case I will highlight "Popcorn Footer" linking to "String" group footer = { "Popcorn Footer", "String" },
+In this case It will highlight "Popcorn Footer" linking to "String" group footer = { "Popcorn Footer", "String" },

     -- Optional.
 This will be the body of the popup